-The Master of Arts in English provides a breadth of graduate level and creative professional/new media writing instruction that is unique in Wisconsin.
+The Master of Arts in English provides a breadth of graduate level creative and professional/new media writing instruction that is unique in Wisconsin.
 Advanced, specialized writing courses provide the opportunity to develop areas of interest in depth or to cover a breadth of writing skills.
 In addition, we offer scheduling that accommodates busy lives.
 Classes meet in the evening (generally one night a week), on weekends, and, in some instances, in a hybrid or blended format (part class time/part online) or a completely online format.
 Students may choose to focus on creative writing or professional/new media writing, or take courses in both areas.

 The program also responds to the needs of the community.
 Research and surveys demonstrate that area businesses who hire writing professionals need writers with a wide array of skills and knowledge.
 Although excellent internship opportunities are available at area businesses, the internship is optional; we understand that an internship poses a scheduling challenge for many students and does not meet the career goals of others.
+Students complete the program by writing and presenting a thesis.